Who are the Caithness Broch Project?

 Caithness Broch Project and Rock Rose Gin of Dunnet Bay Distillers develop Broch Rose Gin to promote the organisation, with all profits going to the charity.

-Given that the project is so BIG (like really, really big), Caithness Broch Project fundraise towards a 'Project Development Brief', selecting Hoskins Architects to help deliver this aspect of the project.
+Given that the project is so BIG (like really, really big), Caithness Broch Project fundraises towards a 'Project Development Brief', selecting Hoskins Architects of Glasgow to help deliver this aspect of the project.

 The Project Development Brief provided a 'route-map' to their ultimate aim of building a replica broch, and essentially helped the team to understand where they should build the broch, and how exactly they go about doing undertaking such a special and ambitious project.

-Over the next two years, CBP visit over 30 sites in Caithness (and even 1 in Sutherland!) to scope out potential broch locations.
+Over the next two years, CBP visits over 30 sites in Caithness (and even 1 in Sutherland!) to scope out potential broch locations.

-Caithness Broch Project fight to conserve Achvarasdal Broch against invasive giant hogweed, working with Caithness Countryside Volunteers to remove the vegetation and improve the site’s accessibility and appearance.
+Caithness Broch Project fights to conserve Achvarasdal Broch against invasive giant hogweed, working with Caithness Countryside Volunteers to remove the vegetation and improve the site’s accessibility and appearance.